EJHortala/ankitrathi169.github.io/AI_Introduction.md

 # 1.5 Methods in AI

 ## Search and Optimization
+- Searching through many possible solutions
+- Reasoning can be reduced to performing a search
+- Simple exhaustive searches are rarely sufficient
+- Heuristics limit the search for solutions into a smaller sample size
+- Use of Optimization algorithms for effective search

 ## Logic
+- Used for knowledge representation and problem solving
+- Propositional logic[190] involves truth functions
+- Fuzzy set theory assigns a "degree of truth"
+- Fuzzy logic fails to scale well in knowledge bases
+- Logic doesn't work in presence of contradictory rules

 ## Probabilistic Methods
+- Operate with incomplete or uncertain information
+- Bayesian networks are used for a large number of problems
+- Formal Bayesian inference is computationally expensive
+- Utility is a key concept in science of economics
+- How valuable something is to an intelligent agent
+- Methods for agent to make choices and plan

 ## Statistical Learning
+- Classifiers and controllers
+- Classification forms a central part of many AI systems
+- Many statistical and machine learning approaches
+- Performance depends greatly on the characteristics of the data
+- i.e. size, distribution, dimensionality and level of noise
+- kNN, naive Bayes, decision tree, SVM

 ## Artificial Neural Networks
+- Inspired by the architecture of neurons in the human brain
+- Network of connected nodes called artificial neurons
+- Input, hidden & output layers
+- Use some form of gradient descent on neural topology
+- i.e. DNN, CNN, RNN, GAN

 # 1.6 Limitations of AI

 ## Turing Test
+- Interrogator determines computer or human
+- Solely based on the responses

 ## Artificial Brain
+- The brain can be simulated by machines
+- Like brain, simulated brains must also be intelligent
+- Thus machines can be intelligent

 ## AI Effect
+- Machines are already intelligent
+- "real" intelligence is whatever people can do that machines still cannot
+- So AI is whatever hasn't been done yet